 These Feta Chicken Kabobs have been a family favorite for years!
 Marinating the chicken in a mixture of yogurt, rosemary, garlic, and feta makes for a tender, delicious entree!

 Feta Chicken Kabobs

 The enticing aroma of garlicky chicken permeates the air when these kabobs hit the grill.
-Biting into the tender meat flavored with garlic, Dijon and feta satisfies all the senses.
-These Greek inspired Feta Chicken Kabobs are truly winners.
+Biting into the tender meat flavored with garlic, Dijon and feta satisfy all the senses.
+These Greek-inspired Feta Chicken Kabobs are truly winners.

 Tips for Making These Tender Chicken Kabobs

 There are twofold advantages from utilizing a marinade, to infuse flavor and to tenderize.
 These chicken kabobs illustrate both beautifully.

 - PRO-Tip: Yogurt does an amazing job tenderizing chicken.
 Whether it’s an enzyme or the calcium, the jury is still out.
 Just make sure your chicken spends at least a couple hour up to overnight the yogurt-based marinade so it can work its magic.